sehHeiden/WebProcessing-StandardisedGISAnalysesforCableRoutePlanning/src/pywps_docu.md

 ## Server
 When using flask the standard test site runs on localhost using port 5000: `http://127.0.0.1:5000`.
-Also, it not in the dependencies flask has to be installed via pip or conda.
+Although flask is not in the dependencies, it has to be installed via pip or conda.
+Pro for flask is: it worked ony LINUX from receiving data to sending the correct reply.
+Not on Windows.
+On Windows the temporary folder for pywps receiving the data is empty.
 Alternative to flask is using WSGI.
 PyWPS documentation describes Apache and gunicorn.
-Apache is not ot working for me.
+Apache is not working for me.
-The Gunicorn is not named gunicorn3 anymore (after Ubuntu 16).
+The Gunicorn package is not named gunicorn3 anymore (after Ubuntu 16).
 In contrast to the documentation it's better to install gunicorn from pip/conda, so that it can be used inside the conda environment.
-Perhaps, it's different when docker and not conda environment.
+Perhaps, it's different in docker and using a conda environment.
-Gunicorn can easily bind a Layer 4 address.
+Gunicorn can easily bind to a Layer 4 address.
 I used  `http://127.0.0.1:8081`.
+But I did get it sending a reply running.

-For Flask routes have to be creates for downloading and running the server.
+For Flask, routes have to be creates for downloading and running the server.
 The used routes are /tmp/{filename.json}
 and /wps.
 For configuration of the server PyWPS uses .cfg-Files for flask and WSGI.
 When using the `/tmp`-directory to save the output files and send these: